 Ideally, the best way to see Lisbon and discover its many hidden gems is on foot.
 It is a pedestrian-friendly city and you will truly appreciate its charm by walking.
 Despite being on seven hills, Lisbon is a fairly walkable city.
 Being a large city, some of the sights are quite spread apart.
 In order to save some time and get to some of the further lying attractions, you should make use of Lisbon’s reliable public transport network.
 For this one-day itinerary of Lisbon, we recommend both walking and using public transport.

 A large chunk of Lisbon’s sidewalks are made out of easily damaged basalt cobblestone meaning there are numerous cracks along the way.
 It would be optimum to stick with a comfortable pair of flat shoes rather than heels as they can get stuck in the pavement.

 The fastest and cheapest way to get around town is by the metro (Metropolitano).
 Metro stations are signposted with a red M, and the service operates from 06:30 to 01:00 every day.
 Buses have the most extensive network, while trams offer good sightseeing opportunities.
 The only downside is that both are prone to delays due to heavy traffic congestion.
 You can plan your trip using public transport here.
 In order to use public transport, you can purchase the Viva Viagem card and top it up at the ticket machines around the metro stations according to your needs.
+You can find more information about the Viva Viagem card here.
 Always remember to validate your card otherwise you will incur a hefty fine if caught.